jtownson/swakka/readme.md

 Each ```ResponseValue``` takes two type parameters:

 1. The type of the response body.
 This can be any any case class.
-You make it work you need two things
+To make it work you need two things

     1.1. a spray ```JsonFormat``` so that Akka Http can marshall it correctly.